varabyte/kobweb/README.md

 <!-- Some sites link to this section before I changed its name, so adding a span here so they can still find it. -->
 ## <span id="what-about-multiplatform-widgets"><span id="what-about-compose-for-web-canvas">What about Compose Multiplatform for Web?</span></span>

-Jetbrains is working on a project called "Compose Multiplatform", which will allow developers to use the same Compose API across Android, iOS, Desktop, and the Web.
-And it may seem like the Kobweb + Silk approach will be obsoleted by it.
+Jetbrains is working on the "Compose Multiplatform UI Framework", which allows developers to use the same codebase across Android, iOS, Desktop, and the Web.
+And it may seem like the Kobweb + Silk approach is obsoleted by it.

 It's first worth understanding the core difference between the two approaches.
-With Multiplatform Compose, the framework owns its own rendering pipeline, drawing to a buffer, while Compose HTML modifies an HTML / CSS DOM tree and leaves it up to the browser to do the final rendering.
+With Compose Multiplatform, the framework owns its own rendering pipeline, drawing to a buffer.
+In contrast, Compose HTML modifies an HTML / CSS DOM tree and leaves it up to the browser to do the final rendering.

 This has major implications on how similar the two APIs can get.
-For example, in Desktop / Android, the order you apply modifiers matters, while in HTML, this action simply sets html style properties under the hood, where order does not matter.
+For example, in Compose Multiplatform, the order you apply modifiers matters.
+However, in Compose HTML, this action simply sets html style properties under the hood, where order does not matter.

-Ditching HTML / CSS entirely at first can seem like a total win, but this approach has several limits:
+Due to its reputation, ditching HTML / CSS entirely at first can seem like a total win, but this approach has several
+limitations:

 * robots would lose the ability to crawl and index your site, hurting SEO.
-* your initial render may take longer.
+* your initial render may take longer (as nothing will be rendered until your site's logic is downloaded and run for one frame).
-* your site will need to allocate a large canvas buffer, which could be *very* expensive on high res, wide-screen desktops.
+* your site will need to allocate a large canvas buffer, which could be *very* expensive on high-res, wide-screen desktops.
 * your UI will be opaque to the powerful suite of devtools that come bundled with browsers.
 * you won't have the ability to style unvisited vs visited links differently (this information is hidden from you by